kachunkachunk/kachunkachunk.github.io/_posts/2023-07-28-first-frogheim-plus-mod-pass.md

 disableFog = false

 [Experience]
-; Change false to true to enable this section.
-This section contains modifiers.
+; Section enabled: true|false
+enabled = true
-; Modifiers are increases and reduction in percent declared by 50, or -50.
-The value 50 will ; increase experience gained by 50%, -50 will reduce experience gained by 50%. enabled = true
+; Modifiers below are increases and reductions in percent, declared by 50, or -50.
-; The modifier value for the experience gained of swords. swords = 15
+; The value 50 will increase experience gained by 50%, -50 will reduce experience gained by 50%. swords = 15
-; The modifier value for the experience gained of knives. knives = 15
+knives = 15
-; The modifier value for the experience gained of clubs. clubs = 15
+clubs = 15
-; The modifier value for the experience gained of polearms. polearms = 15
+polearms = 15
-; The modifier value for the experience gained of spears. spears = 15
+spears = 15
-; The modifier value for the experience gained of blocking. blocking = 15
+blocking = 15
-; The modifier value for the experience gained of axes. axes = 15
+axes = 15
-; The modifier value for the experience gained of bows. bows = 15
+bows = 15
-; The modifier value for the experience gained of fire magic. fireMagic = 15
+fireMagic = 15
-; The modifier value for the experience gained of frost magic. frostMagic = 15
+frostMagic = 15
-; The modifier value for the experience gained of unarmed. unarmed = 15
+unarmed = 15
-; The modifier value for the experience gained of mining. pickaxes = 15
+pickaxes = 15
-; The modifier value for the experience gained of wood cutting. woodCutting = 15
+woodCutting = 15
-; The modifier value for the experience gained of jumping. jump = 15
+jump = 15
-; The modifier value for the experience gained of sneaking. sneak = 15
+sneak = 15
-; The modifier value for the experience gained of running. run = 15
+run = 15
-; The modifier value for the experience gained of swimming. swim = 15
+swim = 15
-; The modifier value for the experience gained of riding. ride = 15
+ride = 15

 [Food]
+; Section enabled: true|false
-; Change false to true to enable this section. enabled = true
+enabled = true
 ; Increase or reduce the time that food lasts by %.
-; The value 50 would cause food to run out 50% slower, -50% would cause the food to run out 50% ; faster. foodDurationMultiplier = 15
+The value 50 would cause food to run out 50% ; slower, -50% would cause the food to run out 50% faster. foodDurationMultiplier = 15
-; This option prevents food degrading over time - in other words, it retains its maximum benefit ; until it runs out instead of reducing its effect over time. disableFoodDegradation = false
+; This option prevents food degrading over time - in other words, it retains its maximum benefit ; until it runs out, instead of reducing its effect over time. disableFoodDegradation = false

 [Armor]
-; Change false to true to enable this section.
-This section contains modifiers.
+; Section enabled: true|false
+enabled = true
-; Modifiers are increases and reduction in percent declared by 50, or -50. enabled = true
+; Modifiers below are increases and reductions in percent, declared by 50, or -50.
-; Each of these values increase or reduce the armor of the specific item type by %.
+; Each of these values increase or reduce the armor of the specific item type by percentage.
-; The value 50 will increase the armor from 14 to 21.
-The value -50 will reduce the armor from 14 ; to 7.
+; The value 50 increases armor from 14 to 21. -50 will reduce the armor from 14 to 7.
 helmets = 15
 chests = 15
 legs = 15
 capes = 15

 [Durability]
-; Change false to true to enable this section.
-This section contains modifiers.
+; Section enabled: true|false
+enabled = true
-; Modifiers are increases and reduction in percent declared by 50, or -50. enabled = true
+; Modifiers below are increases and reductions in percent, declared by 50, or -50.
-; Each of these values increase or reduce the durability of the specific item type by %.
+; Each of these values increase or reduce the armor of the specific item type by percentage.
-; The value 50 will increase the durability from 100 to 150.
-The value -50 will reduce the ; durability from 100 to 50.
+; The value 50 increases durability from 100 to 150. -50 will reduce durability from 100 to 50.
 axes = 20
 pickaxes = 20
 hammer = 300